IrisWRX/HospitaliTEA/README.md

 ## 1. Project Description

-Our team, BBY 15, is developing an interactive mobile app, HospitaliTEA, that helps users find accommodation when stranded due to extreme weather conditions; while also allowing users to provide shelter for community members in need.
+HospitaliTEA is a web app that helps users find accommodation during extreme weather conditions while also allowing users to provide shelter for community members in need.

 ## 2. Names of Contributors

-List team members and/or short bio's here.

-- Hi my name is Steven!
-I'm excited to work on this project!
-- Hi my name is Iris.
-I'm excited to work on this project.
-- Hi my name is Alex.
-I'm exicited about this project.
+- Alex
+- Iris
+- Steven

 ## 3. Technologies and Resources Used

-List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.

-- HTML 5
+- HTML5
-- CSS
+- CSS3
 - JavaScript
+- jQuery
-- Bootstrap v5.1.3
+- Bootstrap
+- Node.js
+- Express.js
-- Mapbox GL JS v2.7.0
+- Mapbox API
-- jQuery v3.5.1
-- Firebase v8.10.0 (Authentication, Firestore, Storage)
+- Firebase
-- Font Awesome v5.15.4
-- Logo image (/img/logo2.png)

 ## 4. Complete setup/installion/usage

-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps.

 - Clone the repository to your local machine.
 - Open the project folder in your code editor.